tristankleyn/which.dolphin/eventClassifier/README.md

 ## Integrate information from whistles and clicks to classify delphinid events.
 <p align="justify">
 This folder contains a graphical user <em>Shiny</em> interface for integrating predictions from ROCCA or delphinID classifiers to classify events to species based on information from  whistles and clicks.
-This workflow for integrating information from multiple sources of acoustic data was motivated by successful classification in prior studies [1] [2] [3] using similar methods, such as the <em>BANTER</em> method proposed in Rankin <em>et al.,</em> (2017).
+This workflow for integrating information from multiple sources of acoustic data was motivated by successful classification in prior studies [1] [2] [3] using similar methods, such as <em>BANTER</em> classification [2].
 Continue reading to learn how to use the prediction outputs from classifiers used in PAMGuard to classify acoustic events using our eventClassifier interface.
 </p>

 ### eventClassifier/